uncommonhacks/hacker-resources/README.md

 - [MDN](https://developer.mozilla.org/en-US/) - the authoritative resource for all things HTML, JavaScript, CSS, and browser extensions
 - [Bootstrap](http://getbootstrap.com/) - basically a css stylesheet that makes it easier to make your website look decent
 - [React](https://reactjs.org/) - a web development framework that works well when you want to do interactive/live data updating
+- [Stack Overflow](http://stackoverflow.com/) - the lifeline for any programmer